gitlabhq/gitlabhq/doc/release/monthly.md

 ### **1. Create an issue for RC1 release**

+Consider naming the issue "Release x.x.x.rc1" to make it easier for later searches.

 ### **2. Update the installation guide**

 1. Check if it references the correct branch `x-x-stable` (doesn't exist yet, but that is okay)